fluxcd/flux2/docs/guides/mozilla-sops.md

 --decryption-secret=sops-gpg
 ```

-Note that the `sops-gpg` can contain more than one key, sops will try to decrypt the
+Note that the `sops-gpg` can contain more than one key, SOPS will try to decrypt the
 secrets by iterating over all the private keys until it finds one that works.

-## Optional: Export the public key into the git directory
+## Optional: Export the public key into the Git directory

 Commit the public key to the repository so that team members who clone the repo can encrypt new files: